All Episodes

 They were sued and they knew what they were up against.

-Um, but they caved, they caved on the beef tallow.
+They caved on the beef tallow.

-The vegans said that's kills that stuff kills people.
+The vegans said, that stuff kills people.

-They don't these vegans are never going to shop at McDonald's, they're never going to eat there, and they don't want to.
+They're never going to eat there, and they don't want to.

-So anyway, the CEO has let go, the earnings are down, the stock prices down, and I endeavored to explain why yesterday, and it's all rooted in the fact these these companies need to learn to fight back.
+And it's all rooted in the fact these companies need to learn to fight back.

 They need to fight back against the 10 to 12 people that are out there making themselves look like they are hundreds of thousands of people.

-And that's how it works, believe me.
+And that's how it works.

-These massive email campaigns, massive Twitter campaigns, don't go to McDonald's disc, don't go to Chick-fil-A here.
+Believe me, these massive email campaigns, massive Twitter campaigns, don't go to McDonald's disc, don't go to Chick-fil-A here.

 It's 10 or 12 people running these programs.

-And they have found ways to uh create spam and algorithm programs that amplify the number of people actually sending messages.
+And they have found ways to create spam and algorithm programs that amplify the number of people actually sending messages.

 Cannot possibly be from a legitimate customer.